tendermint/tendermint/docs/rfc/rfc-027-p2p-message-bandwidth-report.md

  1. [We send][block-part-send-1] [the peer a block part][block-part-send-2].
  1. Our peer tells us about the parts they have block [via `NewValidBlock` messages][new-valid-block-message-send].
-This message is only sent when the validator has a quorum of prevotes or precommits for a block.
+This message is only sent when the peer has a quorum of prevotes or precommits for a block.

 Each node receives block parts from all of its peers.
 The particular block part to send at any given time is randomly selected from the set of parts that the